 Additionally, a pet will bring you a sense of companionship while you work on developing a deep loving relationship with yourself.

-Enjoy your journey of self-discovery and never feeling alone again!
+Enjoy your journey of self-discovery and never feel alone again!

 I encourage anyone to share their experiences with loneliness in the comment section below, you will not be judged I can assure you that.